Coleridge-Initiative/big-data-and-social-science/docs/07-ChapterML.md

     the final classification is done by majority vote (or another appropriate aggregation method).

-Random forests are probably the most accurate classifiers being used today in machine learning.
+Random forests often achieve remarkable results while being simple to use.
 They can be easily parallelized, making them efficient to run on large data sets, and can handle a large number of features, even with a lot of missing values.
 Random forests can get complex, with hundreds or thousands of trees that are fairly deep, so it